elestio/cloudgate/README.md

         "access-control-allow-origin": "*"
     },

+**maxRequestsPerMinutePerIP**: Define max number of request allowed per minute per IP address, the goal is to protect from DOS attacks.
+You should define it to a sane value for your use case.

+    "maxRequestsPerMinutePerIP": 120

+This setting allow 120 requests per minute per unique IP address

 **redirect404toIndex**: Indicate if all 404 should be redirected to index.html, this is usefull for SPA, default is false, set it to true to activate it

 **apiEndpoints**: object containing list of defined endpoints.